sparkida/ftpimp/README.md

 FTPimp
 ======
 An improved implementation of the FTP service API for NodeJS.
+**Be sure to update as we our in Beta** and for the next week or so every update will address important fixes.

 I'm in the process of adding automation to this FTP module, certain functions like get, put, save, rmdir already exist, and I will continue adding / improving them.
 For the next few